mariepersson/TIG167/server/READMEServlet.txt

-There you should see at least the folders and files: webroot doc compileAndRunServlet.sh winstone.jar
+There you should see at least the folders and files: webroot doc
 AfterWork.db
+compileAndRunServlet.sh
 READMEServlet.txt
+winstone.jar

-Compile and run the servlet by using the script compileAndRunServlet.sh (for windows).
+Compile and run the servlet by using the script compileAndRunServlet.sh.
-./compileAndRunServlet.sh
+./compileAndRunServlet.sh (for windows)

 Now you are ready to start withdrawing information about different After Work's that match your preferences from the servlet!